fdazen/fda-documentation/sources_of_business.md

 #**Sources of Business**

 Sources of Business track the origin of reservations.
-You can report on these in order to find out where people come to know about your property, or to check the production level for each channel.
+You can report on these in order to find out where people come to know about your property, or to check information about production for each channel.
 Each reservation that automatically arrives to your PMS comes with a _source tag_ that your system will pick up and store: you will need to organize these incoming sources via the set up of automatic rules that the system will follow.
 Before starting configuring those up, let's explore some system terminology that will come useful during the set up:

 **Source of Business Item**: this is the _source tag_ that identifies where a reservation comes from.
-These can be _Walk-In_, _Phone Call_, _Booking.com_, etc.
+These can be _Expedia_, _Booking.com_, etc. It is sent with each reservation file by the channels and for this reason we have no control over it.

-**Source of Business Category**: categories are used to group together sources: you can think of them as "buckets" where different but affiliated sources are grouped together.
-For example, a Source Category can be _Direct_ and it can group all sources from direct bookings, as _EMail_, _Walk-In_, _Phone Calls_, etc.
+**Source of Business Category**: categories are used to personalize all Sources names for reservations interfacing with your system.
+As mentioned above, we have no control over the Source Item sent to us, but we do provide you with a way to control what shows as the Source in your reservations.
+Categories are basically the name you want to give to your sources: for example, if a reservation comes through with source _EQC_, you will be able to re-categorize it, or re-name it, _Expedia_.

 **Sources of Business Rules**: they are used to configure Source Items into Categories.
-They are the rules under which the ysstem will operate.
+They are the rules under which the system will operate, and for this reason you will have to define them.

  - In the _Admin Settings_ click on the link **Sources of Business** under section _General_: